 Type the Unicode number (hex) in Word then press Alt + X. In this example we’ve tried it with a few values:

 All you get are boxes because Word doesn’t know what font to use.
+It’ll select Segoe UI emoji because that’s it’s default option.
 Modern Word’s automatic font substitution doesn’t work for fonts using the private area, perhaps understandably.